Ventriloquist (character): Peyton Riley

-During Gotham Underground #2 (January 2008), Sugar and Scarface, along with Lock-Up, the Firefly, and Killer Moth are told by the Scarecrow that the Penguin is working for the Suicide Squad.
-They attack him, but end up meeting a team of criminals working for the Penguin.
-While they try to escape, they are brought to a dead end by the Scarecrow.
-Tobias Whale shoots Scarface, but lets Sugar live, although he informs one of the men escorting her that she is to be "hurt".
+A new female Ventriloquist, called "Sugar" by Scarface, debuts in the pages of Detective Comics.
+Sugar is a more compatible partner than Wesker, since Scarface no longer substitutes "B" with "G", and she is far more willing to commit violent crime.
+Riley owns multiple Scarface dummies and often uses them as explosives.

 In Detective Comics #843 (April 2008), Scarface kidnaps a rival gangster, Johnny Sabatino, and takes Bruce Wayne hostage.
-While alone, Sugar breaks away from Scarface and talks to Bruce in what appears to be her 'real' personality.
-She reveals that she was engaged to Wayne's friend, Matthew Atkins, "years ago."
+While alone, Sugar breaks away from Scarface and talks to Bruce in what appears to be her real personality.
+She reveals that she was engaged to Wayne's friend, Matthew Atkins, years prior.
 Her real name is revealed to be Peyton Riley, and she expresses remorse for her crimes before the Scarface persona reappears and interrupts their conversation.
-In the following issue, Riley reveals that her father, an Irish Mafia boss named Sean Riley, wanted to marry her off to Sabatino, forming a permanent alliance between Gotham's Irish and Italian gangs.
-Atkins is beaten severely, leaving him in intensive care.
-Sean's alcoholism gets worse, and Peyton was forced to marry Sabatino.
-This does not lead to the hoped-for gang alliance, as Sabatino proves to be an inept gangster.
-He and Peyton are eventually taken to see Scarface, as Sabatino had cheated him on a weapons deal.
-Both Scarface and Wesker were impressed by Peyton's intelligence, and gave Sabatino a second chance, taking 30% of his profits.
+In the following issue, Riley reveals that her father, an Irish Mafia boss named Sean Riley, forced her to marry Sabatino to form an alliance between Gotham's Irish and Italian gangs.
+Riley and Sabatino are taken to see Arnold Wesker, who is impressed by Riley's intelligence and gives Sabatino a second chance, taking 30% of his profits.

-In Detective Comics #850 (November 2008), she and Tommy Elliot bond over their mutual resentment of their families, and vow that they will escape together when Elliot comes into his fortune.
-However, Elliot's ailing mother does not approve of their relationship, and when Tommy refuses to stop seeing Peyton, she writes him out of her will.
-Peyton subsequently runs the departing family lawyer off of the road and kills him (calling in a favor from some of her father's men to "take care of the details"), while Elliot murders his mother.
-Peyton declares that they can finally be free together - only to be abandoned by Elliot, who later describes her as a "sweet girl, but too needy."
+In Detective Comics #850 (November 2008), Riley and Hush bond over their mutual resentment of their families, and vow that they will escape together when Hush comes into his fortune.
+However, Hush's ailing mother does not approve of their relationship, and when Hush refuses to stop seeing Riley, she writes him out of her will.
+Riley subsequently runs the departing family lawyer off of the road and kills him while Hush murders his mother.
+Riley declares that they can finally be free together, only to be abandoned by Hush.